jccpalmer/docs/docker/grav/prereq-prep.md

 4. Make a `config` folder inside the Grav directory.
 	1. `mkdir docker/grav/config`

-There is no additional preparation needed for this project.
+You do not need any additional preparation needed for this project.
 Please head over to the [Installing the Grav container](/docker/grav/install) document for the next steps.